 That's all this is.

-And now the whining and the complaining, and then you know, the attacks begin on and on and on.
+And now the whining and the complaining, and then, you know, the attacks begin on and on and on.

 There were moments here where it was devastating for them.

-It was pretty it was a breathtaking moment.
+It was pretty, it was a breathtaking moment.

-He did he did not know what to say.
+He did not know what to say.

 He didn't have his papers in front of him to answer for him.